-15 Product code 1550 (Infant and Toddler Play Centers excluding Jumpers, Bouncers, and Exercisers) represents a toy, not a nursery
+14 Product code 1550 (Infant and Toddler Play Centers excluding Jumpers, Bouncers, and Exercisers) represents a toy, not a nursery product.

 - Product codes: 1500-1599, excluding 155015; 4074 for children's chairs, 4075 for portable youth bed rails, and 4082 for toddler beds. - Age of victim: 0 through 4 years. - Screened to ensure no duplicates were included; all records of the same incident that were reported through different data sources were associated and included as a single report. - Miscoded products were recoded correctly based on the detailed information collected.
 A common example was a play yard miscoded as a crib but was counted as a play yard for this report. - As with the emergency department-treated injuries, deaths involving certain products were grouped together.
 For instance, baby baths and bathinettes were counted together with bath seats; exercisers were counted with baby walkers and jumpers; and, as noted earlier, any extra-bedding-in-crib incidents were counted with cribs while incidents with extra bedding in a play yard were counted with play yards. - Staff carefully screened to determine whether fatalities were in scope or out of scope.
 An example of an out-of-scope fatality would be an incident where no direct or circumstantial information was available to determine how the death occurred, or if Sudden Infant Death Syndrome was the only information available from the official report(s).
-These criteria differ from the inclusion criteria used in various rulemaking packages prepared by CPSC staff.
-In the latter, all data are included, but such incidents may be classified differently; for example, the incidents could be classified into "non-product-related" or "no information" categories, as appropriate (and are excluded from the data-based evidence used for rulemaking purposes).
+These criteria may differ from the inclusion criteria used in CPSC rulemaking packages.
 As such, the number of fatalities for each product/group of products presented in this and previous annual nursery product reports are not expected to match the number of fatalities presented in any rulemaking packages on the same product/group of products.